bryanoliveira/gvgp-rl/README.md

 Example:
 - `python3 main.py --game SpaceInvadersNoFrameskip-v0 --wrapper atari_conv --model a3c_conv --play --render`

 You can specify `--random` to run a random agent with the same configs and collect statistics.
-The `--render` can be also specified on training to see Worker nº 0's performance.
+The `--render` option can be also specified on training to see Worker nº 0's performance.

 ## References
  - [Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298)